Technology:

 • RiverLine trains are diesel-powered light rail vehicles that cross streets at level intersections protected with railroad crossing safety devices.

-PATCO Light Rail combines aspects of both PATCO and traditional Light Rail technology.
-PATCO Light Rail vehicles would operate as existing PATCO trains do in Philadelphia and Camden.
-After branching off the existing PATCO line toward Glassboro and Millville, PATCO Light Rail vehicles would eventually descend to ground level, cross streets at level intersections, and switch to an overhead electric power supply system.
+PATCO Light Rail combines aspects of both PATCO Heavy Rail and traditional Light Rail technology.
+PATCO Light Rail vehicles would operate as existing PATCO trains do in Philadelphia and downtown Camden.
+After leaving the existing PATCO line, PATCO Light Rail vehicles traveling toward Glassboro would eventually descend to ground level, and cross streets at level intersections.
 Selective elimination of level intersections could be implemented on a site-specific basis after thorough evaluation.